SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Blood thinners taken by mouth may be prescribed later to prevent more clots from forming.

-The main risk when receiving clot-busting drugs is bleeding, with the most serious being bleeding in the brain.
+The main risk when receiving clot-busting medicines is bleeding, with the most serious being bleeding in the brain.

 Thrombolytic therapy is not safe for people who have: